limodou/uliweb-doc/en/url_mapping.md

     The simplest format is `<name>`, it'll match the stuff between `'/'` and `'/'`.
     For `name`, it's the argument name, it needs to be matched with the arugments of view function it bounded.

 1. Other arguments of expose

     `expose` function enable other arguments except for the first URL string, for example: defaults

-    > It can be used for defining the default arguments value of view function
-    > argument, for example, you can do:
+    It can be used for defining the default arguments value of view function argument, for example, you can do:

-    >
+    ```
-    > @expose('/all', defaults={'page': 1})
+    @expose('/all', defaults={'page': 1})
-    > @expose('/all/page/<int:page>')
+    @expose('/all/page/<int:page>')
-    > def show(page):
+    def show(page):
-    >     return {}
+        return {}
-    >
+    ```

-    > You can see above two URLs will be bound to the same show() function, but because
-    > show() need a page argument, so for the first URL, you should define
-    > a default value of page argument.
+    You can see above two URLs will be bound to the same show() function, but because show() need a page argument, so for the first URL, you should define a default value of page argument.

-    >
-    > build_only
+    build_only

-    >
-    > If it be set as True, then it means that this binding will only be used for
-    > creating reversed URL, it'll not be used for matching URL.
-For now, Uliweb
-    > provide static files serving, just add static file serving view function
-    > to view modules, and bind static URL to this view function.
+    If it be set as True, then it means that this binding will only be used for creating reversed URL, it'll not be used for matching URL.
+For now, Uliweb provide static files serving, just add static file serving view function to view modules, and bind static URL to this view function.
-    > But you may want to use web server(Like Apache) to serve static files.
+    But you may want to use web server(Like Apache) to serve static files.
-    > And you probablely have already used url_for to create reversed URL,
-    > then you can set this argument to True, so that the url_for can be
-    > still enabled, but URL matching will be disabled.
+    And you probablely have already used url_for to create reversed URL, then you can set this argument to True, so that the url_for can be still enabled, but URL matching will be disabled.

-    >
-    > There are more arguments you can use in expose function, you can see the
-    > routing.py of Werkzeug for more details.
+    There are more arguments you can use in expose function, you can see the routing.py of Werkzeug for more details.

-{% alert class=info %}
-In non-GAE environment, you don't need to import expose explicitly, because Uliweb has already put it in __builtin__, so you can use it directly.
-But in GAE, it'll disable this process, so you need to import it explicitly.
-But if you use makeapp to create a new app, Uliweb has already put this line in views.py.

-{% endalert %}

-## 2\ \ \ url_for Description
+## url_for Description

 url_for can be used for creating reversed URL, it need a string format view function name, for example: